 Yes – the photo on your new AVID must be less than six months old at the time of issue; this means you will be required to submit new passport photos as instructed on the application form (please ensure the photos are secured to the page with sticky tape).

-One photo must be certified by the person who makes the declaration about the identity – there is a comprehensive list of acceptable people on CASA's website and an abbreviated version of the guidance material contained in the AVID application form (the list includes Justice of the Peace, CASA Delegate and anyone who can witness a Commonwealth Statutory Declaration).
+One photo must be certified by the person who makes the declaration about the identity – read our comprehensive list of acceptable people and an abbreviated version of the guidance material contained in the AVID application form.
+The list includes Justice of the Peace, CASA Delegate and anyone who can witness a Commonwealth Statutory Declaration.

 Yes - you must provide proof of identification (POI) documents with your application and they must be certified as true copies of the originals by the person certifying your photos.

 This includes one primary and either one secondary or two tertiary documents.
-This is a summary of the requirements only – the definitive list of proof of identification (POI) documents is available on CASA's website.
+This is a summary of the requirements only – read the definitive list of proof of identification (POI) documents.

 A full list of acceptable people is at this website.

-Approximately 4 weeks.
+Approximately four weeks.
 The time is longer if further checks are required or if the application form is not completed correctly.
 Incorrectly completed forms will be returned to the applicant for completion.